qiaowm/qiaowm/README.md

 ## About Me

-- 👋 Hi, I'm Weiming Qiao (乔威铭), a senior undergraduate student at Fudan University, majoring in Artificial Intelligence.
+- 👋 Hi, I'm Weiming Qiao, a senior undergraduate student at Fudan University, majoring in Artificial Intelligence.
 - 🔭 I’m currently working with the Human Language Technology Group at Harbin Institute of Technology (Shenzhen), advised by Prof. Ruifeng Xu, and will pursue my Master’s degree there.
 - 🌱 My research focuses on LLM Agents, Affective Computing, and Argument Analysis — exploring how intelligent systems can understand reasoning, emotion, and human intent.
 - 📫 How to reach me: weimingqiao02@gmail.com